Zac-HD/hypofuzz/docs-src/literature.rst

 The argument that this works by allowing specialised fuzzers to build on each other's work, including iteratively, is compelling.

+Cupid :cite:`Cupid` demonstrates significant practical advances in ensemble fuzzing, defining a *complementarity* metric (union of the expected value of the set of covered branches for each fuzzer).
+This allows for efficient selection of fuzzers to be ensembled based only on 'solo' runs of each.
+Because Cupid leaves seed scheduling to future work and is based on target-independent characterisation, this technique is used to design HypoFuzz 'tactics' but not for runtime adaptation.

 It's less clear how to leverage this for HypoFuzz, since there aren't many other fuzzers targeting Hypothesis tests.
 You could use :pypi:`python-afl`, :pypi:`pythonfuzz`, or `python-hfuzz <https://github.com/thebabush/python-hfuzz>`__